gaehlerm/SoftwareEngineering/README.md

 ## Compile-time constant

 Compile-time constants are the least powerful.
 They are known at the time you write the code and will never change their value.
-In python there is no way to enforce constness.
+In python there is no way to enforce const'ness.
 But it is generally agreed upon that variables written in all upper case are constant and may not be changed, `PI=3.14`.
-In C++ there is the `const` keyword that enforces constness of a variable. `const double pi=3.14`.
+In C++ there is the `const` keyword that enforces const'ness of a variable. `const double pi=3.14`.
 Now it is not possible anymore to change the variable `pi` or the compiler returns an error.
 Keep these constants somewhere separated and don’t clutter your code.
 Otherwise there is nothing you can do wrong with them.

 In C++ there is also the `constexpr` key word to indicate that an expression can be evaluated at compile time.